KST123ABC/dragonboard-deb-install/README.md

 # dragonboard-deb-install
 Install dragonboard debian image to an sd card from a linux host

-Written on 2.5 hrs of sleep so pls no judge.
+Written on 2.5 hrs of sleep, pls no judge :sparkling_heart: